bahodge/tomb-of-annihilation/sessions/Session 45.md

 [[Merrick]] has a minor scar.

 [[Indy]] now has a horrible scar that cannot be easily conceled.
 He has disadvantage on persuasion check and advantage on intimidation checks.

+On this day [[Khara]] saved the entire party.